MagnusThome/networkKillSwitch-esp8266-01/README.md

 Turn the connection off via a web page on your Wifi:
 ![Display](webpage.jpg)

-The code only works with relay boards that look exctly like this:.
+The code only works with relay boards that look exactly like this:.
 ![Display](relayboard.jpg)

 Connecting it all together.
 I power the thing from an ordinary USB 5V charger (the black and red wires to the right of the picture)